UltimaLabs/sattrackapi/README.md

 * `dst` - distance from the observer to the satellite (meters)
 * `dop` - Doppler shift (Hz)

+There are a couple of important implementation details:
-Please note that **all the returned timestamps are UTC**.
-Requesting client app is responsible for converting timestamps to local time, if needed.
+* **all returned timestamps are UTC**; requesting client app is responsible for converting timestamps to local time, if needed
+* the app will return an empty result if no pass above `minEl` occurs within the next 48 hours

 Several request examples: